bob-cd/bob/docs/api.md

 #### DELETE
 ##### Summary:

-Un-registers an external resource with a unique name and URL.
+Un-registers an external resource with a unique name.

 ##### Parameters